 The requirements of this subsection apply only when a toxicity test demonstrates significant lethal effects at or below the critical dilution.
 Significant lethal effects are herein defined as a statistically significant difference at the 95% confidence level between the survival of the appropriate test organism in a specified effluent dilution and the control (0% effluent).
-The purpose of additional tests (also referred to as 'retests' or confirmation tests) is to determine the duration of a toxic event.
+The purpose of retests is to determine the duration of a toxic event.
 A test that meets all test acceptability criteria and demonstrates significant toxic effects does not need additional confirmation.